-No matter who you are—a single parent, a military veteran, a college student, or a senior, for instance—sometimes you just need a helping hand.
+No matter who you are—a single parent, a military veteran, a college student, or a senior—sometimes you just need a helping hand.
 The following churches, charities, and nonprofits in your state can come to your rescue if you’re scratching your head about how to pay for car repairs or services with no money.

 - Caring Cars, a branch of the Family Services Center in Huntsville, Alabama, matches donated vehicles with families who have dependent children in their household so parents can travel to and from work, school, or appointments.

-- Ways to Work, Inc. located in Lynchburg, Richmond, and Roanoke Virginia offers low-interest loans for work-related car repair.
+- Ways to Work, Inc. located in Lynchburg, Richmond, and Roanoke, Virginia offers affordable car loans and financial education to qualifying individuals.

 Once again, these are just a few examples of organizations that are helping individuals keep driving.
 Look for local and national organizations that can help fulfill your specific needs.